> The IACBE's Quality Assurance Process

-The IACBE's Approach to Quality Assurance
+The IACBE's Approach to Quality Assurance in Business Education

 In its accreditation reviews, the IACBE evaluates academic quality in terms of the mission-related performance of an academic business unit.
 In other words, the IACBE's process of quality assurance focuses on the results or outcomes of an academic business unit's various educational processes instead of prescriptive standards pertaining to academic resources.
 In addition, given that the quality of an academic business unit’s performance depends on its efforts at continuous improvement to meet future challenges, the IACBE’s accreditation process fosters continuous quality enhancement and promotes improvement in the overall performance of an academic business unit.

 A Deming-Porter-QMS Framework for Quality Assurance and Advancement

 Since the overall performance of an academic business unit depends on the extent to which the unit effectively manages its entire range of activities and operations, the IACBE’s accreditation process applies a quality management systems (QMS) approach to evaluating and advancing academic quality in business and management education.
 The QMS approach to organizational success evolved out of principles that were first developed by W. Edwards Deming, the father of modern quality management, and is mainly concerned with continuous improvement in all aspects of an organization.